Engin-Boot/pong-stage-patreshubham94/Stage1/SubMenu.md

   Then: Dispaly them properties of paddle.
   Where player can change hardness / resistance power of paddle.
-  If less resistance, paddle power is more and vica versa.
+  If less resistance, paddle power is more and vice versa.